citp/privacy-policy-historical/l/la/lan/landsend.com.md

-> *The following text is extracted and transformed from the landsend.com privacy policy that was archived on 2017-09-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170928075130id_/https%3A//www.landsend.com/customerservice/legal_policies/privacy/%3Fcm_re%3Dcore-_-FT-_-privacy%2520policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the landsend.com privacy policy that was archived on 2018-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180626210617id_/https%3A//www.landsend.com/customerservice/legal_policies/privacy/%3Fcm_re%3Dcore-_-FT-_-privacy%2520policy) for the most accurate reproduction.*

 # Lands' End | Customer Service | Legal Policies | Privacy

-### Last Updated: August 9‚ 2016
+### Last Updated: May 21, 2018

 This website or mobile application (“Site”) is owned and operated by Lands’ End‚ Inc. or an affiliated entity.
 The goal of this Privacy Policy is to inform you about the information we gather about you‚ how we use and share that information‚ and how we safeguard that information.
 This Privacy Policy applies to information collected via this Site‚ our retail locations‚ and our catalog business.

 Your use of this Site‚ and any disputes arising from it‚ are subject to this Privacy Policy as well as our [Terms of Use](https://web.archive.org/customerservice/legal_policies/terms_of_use/) and all of its dispute resolution provisions‚ including arbitration‚ class action waiver‚ limitation on damages‚ and choice of law.

 ## Collection of Your Information

-### Information You Provide to Us
+Information You Provide to Us

 We collect personal information from you when you interact with us via this Site‚ our retail locations‚ and/or our catalog business.
 Personal information is information that identifies you or is reasonably linked to you.
 The personal information we may collect includes your name‚ email address‚ mailing address‚ shipping address‚ phone number‚ and payment card information.
 When you ask us to ship an order‚ we collect the information you provide to us‚ such as the name‚ billing address‚ shipping address‚ and phone number of recipients.
 Here are some examples of ways in which you may choose to interact with us: